 Yellow flowers cluster on the side of a path out of the dunes at Bamburgh Castle.

 The daisy-like flowers were a lovely surprise.
-It was a hot sunny day – out of the biting wind – in June.
-This was a quiet warm oasis to settle into and paint.
-I discovered there was also Plantain and Thrift among the dune grass, too.
+It was a hot sunny day – out of a biting cold wind – in June.
+This cold and warm thing is not unusual at Bamburgh on the North-East coast of the UK.

 - Medium: acrylic

-- Ground: 300lb watercolour paper
+- Paper: 300lb watercolour paper

-The path leading to the beach, and a classic view of Bamburgh Castle created such a compelling composition for a painting, I stayed put in the heat of the sheltered dip in the dunes.
+The path leading to the beach, and the classic view of Bamburgh Castle, created such a compelling composition for a painting though, I stayed put in the sheltered dip in the dunes.